MinculescuAndreea/FlashcardGUI/README.md

 # FlashcardGUI

+Flashcard app, created in Python with Tkinter, to aid language learning by displaying words and, upon button click, their translations.
+It reads data from a CSV file and allows users to add new word pairs.
+It is meant as a simple tool for vocabulary learning.

 The code was written in Python 3.10.0 and the package versions are stored in ```requirements.txt```.
 The code can be run by calling ```quickstart.py```.

 * ```quickstart.py``` - file to run